jeremyButtler/acnt/README.md

   will first blank the input/output account.tsv file before account can open it.
 Instead do `acnt -file account.tsv -out account.tsv`.

-If you want a summary of your transactions in 2024, you can do `acnt -file account.tsv -print -end-year 2024 | acnt -file -`.
-  Needing cut is not best solution, but I want to keep the index's for `-del` (`-del index`).

 If you want to check the result of an trasanction before making it, you can use the `-pretend` option (does not